Emergency Disaster Plan

 Communications between individuals within each group will be handled via

 specific radios within that group.
-When it is necessary for intercommunication,

 Any and all emergency or urgent traffic is encouraged and will be transmitted

 as requested.
 The system will continue to operate and all emergency/urgent

 traffic will be handled until the emergency is over and telephone service